chuckcscccl/fixedstr/README.md

+Library for several alternative string types using const generics.
-Library for strings of fixed maximum lengths that can be copied and stack-allocated.
-Certain provided types such as `zstr<8>` and `str8` are smaller in size than a &str on typical systems.
+Most types can be copied and stack-allocated.
+Certain types such as `zstr<8>` and `str8` are smaller in size than a &str on typical systems.

 #### IMPORTANT CHANGES FOR [Version 0.5.0](https://docs.rs/fixedstr/0.5.0/fixedstr/)

-The default availability of some features have changed.
-The crate is now `#![no_std]` by default.
+**The default availability of some features have changed.**  The crate is now `#![no_std]` by default.
 The `std` option, which enables the `fstr` type, is no longer enabled by default.
 The `Flexstr` and `Sharedstr` types are also no longer enabled by default.
 However, unless you